The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Model distinguishability

 We begin by replicating the test described in Sec.\ref{sec:quadratic_variation}, generating time series with the OU and DE processes (Eqs.\eqref{eq:OU_process} and \eqref{eq:general_model_demographic}, respectively) and evaluating how well the MLE framework can identify the data-generating model.
 Although the models differ, their parameters are chosen so that their stationary distributions nearly overlap, as illustrated in Fig.\ref{fig:model_distinguishability}a, placing us in a parametric regime where the two remain indistinguishable at long sampling intervals when using the diffusion estimator (see Sec.\ref{sec:quadratic_variation}).
 Fig.~\ref{fig:model_distinguishability}b shows the probability of correctly identifying the data-generating model as a function of the sampling interval and the number of measurements, using both the path integral approximation and the bridge change-of-measure likelihood estimation.
-The Gaussian approximation performs poorly once the sampling interval exceeds the process’s autocorrelation time, due to biases introduced by the approximation.
-To address this limitation, we employ the bridge change of measure introduced in Sec.\ref{sec:change of measure}, which enables accurate likelihood approximation at arbitrary $\Delta t$.
+The path-integral approximation performs poorly once the sampling interval exceeds the process’s autocorrelation time, due to biases introduced by the approximation.
+To address this limitation, we use the path-integral result ---although insufficient on its own for model distinguishability--- as an informed initial estimate.
+From this starting point, we refine the parameters by numerically maximizing the exact likelihood [Eq.~\eqref{eq:prob_time_series}] with a gradient-based optimization algorithm.
+During this stage, bridge sampling introduced in Sec.\ref{sec:change of measure} is employed to efficiently compute the likelihood and its gradients.
+This procedure enables accurate and efficient likelihood approximation at arbitrary $\Delta t$.
 As also shown in Fig.\ref{fig:model_distinguishability}b, this approach allows the MLE framework to distinguish between OU and DE dynamics even at large $\Delta t$, thereby overcoming the shortcomings of the diffusion estimator discussed in Sec.\ref{sec:quadratic_variation}.
 This improvement arises because the MLE method leverages the full path statistics, capturing both dynamical and stationary information, whereas the diffusion estimator relies solely on two moments of the stationary distribution when $\Delta t$ is large (Eq.\eqref{eq:limiting_form_of_QV_estimator}).

 The next test compares the EN and DE models (Eqs.~\eqref{eq:general_model_environmental} and \eqref{eq:general_model_demographic}), which share the same stationary distribution, to examine how low-frequency sampling affects model distinguishability.
 Fig.~\ref{fig:model_distinguishability}c shows that, although the bridge change of measure improves model differentiation over a wider range of sampling intervals than the path integral approximation, a sharp ``distinguishability transition" still occurs around $\Delta t = \tau$.
 This transition occurs because, for $\Delta t > \tau$, the time series becomes effectively uncorrelated, and each data point essentially represents an independent sample from the stationary distribution in which time plays no role.
 As a result, it becomes impossible to distinguish between models that share identical stationary fluctuations in the absence of temporal correlations.
 In mathematical terms, the likelihood of the time series simplifies a lot, since the probability of sampling this data becomes simply the product of stationary distributions evaluated at data points,